Glossary of technical writing terms

 QuikScan

-A format that makes printed documents and online documents more usable.
+QuikScan is a format that makes printed documents and online documents easier to read.
 QuikScan uses numbered list items for summaries in the document.
 The numbers are related to numbers in the primary part of the text.
-See http://quikscan.org.
+Refer to https://quikscan.org.

 R top of page